dpuntos/VonNeumann_NET_Maui_Simulator/README.md

 <p align="center">
   <img src="../main/Diagram.png">
 </p>
+The logic of the architecture is completely decoupled.
+This allows different types of applications to be developed using the same core.

 ## Von Neumann Computer
 The core of the project.
 It is made up of the CPU, ALU and Memory.<br>